-Now that growers finally have their corn and soybeans planted, many are considering adding more nitrogen to their fields.
+Now that growers finally have their corn planted, many are considering adding more nitrogen to their fields.
 Scott Lay spoke with Hoosier Ag Today about why sidedressing supplemental nitrogen is a positive practice.

 Hoosier Ag Today: Our heavy spring rains in Indiana have reduced a lot of the nitrogen that would normally be available for a corn crop this year.
 Scott Lay, with Loveland Products, says that sidedressing nitrogen is a practice that makes economic and agronomic sense this year.